Crystal Mountain Resort opens Friday; other ski areas could soon follow

 The blast of snow that hammered the Cascades earlier this week has snowboarders and skiers looking past Thanksgiving and to the slopes.
 They may not have to wait much longer.

 Crystal Mountain Resort has gotten — and created — enough snow to open its Discovery Meadow area this Friday for the weekend.
 It will run 9 a.m. to 4 p.m.
 Nov.
 29 through Dec.
-1. The mountain got 13 inches of snow Monday, and cold temperatures allowed Stevens’ snow-making machines to put 12 inches on the lower slopes.
+1. The mountain got 13 inches of snow Monday, and cold temperatures allowed Crystal’s snow-making machines to put 12 inches on the lower slopes.
 Scenic gondola rides will be available 10 a.m. to 4 p.m. over the weekend, but you won’t be able to ski from there.

 Crystal is often the first to open in Western Washington.
 But other snowboard and ski areas shouldn’t be too far behind.